implico/frontend-starter/README.md

 ```

 #### 3. JavaScript
-The main goal is to encapsulate functional code into separate modules (controllers), generally bound to particular views, to maintain order, clarity and modularity.
+The main goal is to encapsulate functional code into separate modules (controllers), generally bound to particular views, to maintain scoping, clarity and modularity.

 By default, there are two JS files: `core.js` and `app.js`.
 Of course, if you don't like it or you use a framework like AngularJS, your can remove `core.js` and place your own code into `app.js`.